f-t-s/f-t-s.github.io/_pages/about.md

 I'm Florian Schäfer, assistant professor in the [School of Computational Science and Engineering](https://cse.gatech.edu/) at [Georgia Tech](https://gatech.edu/).

-I obtained my PhD in applied and computational mathematics at [Caltech](http://www.caltech.edu/), advised by [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm)
+I obtained my PhD in applied and computational mathematics at [Caltech](http://www.caltech.edu/), advised by [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm).
-Before, that I obtained my Bachelor's-- and Master's degrees in Mathematics at the [University of Bonn](https://www.mathematics.uni-bonn.de/).
+Before that, I obtained my Bachelor's-- and Master's degrees in Mathematics at the [University of Bonn](https://www.mathematics.uni-bonn.de/).

 My research interests lie at the interface of numerical computation, statistical inference, and competitive games.
 To learn more, have a look at these [high-level summaries](/projects/) or my [thesis defense](https://youtu.be/Ph1pAv92WBQ).